-If any animals embody the phrase “moving in silence like the G in lasagna,” it must be cats.
-Unlike canines, felines are not overly vocal, since being silent allows them to stalk their prey and pounce like a ghost.
+If any animal embodies the phrase “moving in silence like the G in lasagna,” it must be a cat.
+Unlike canines, felines are not overly vocal since being silent allows them to stalk their prey and pounce like ghosts.

-This is why it is concerning when your cat won’t stop meowing—it is simply not in their nature.
-(Unless, of course, you have a Siamese cat, which is arguably the most vocal cat on the planet.)
+That is why it is concerning when your cat won’t stop meowing—it is simply not in their nature.
+Unless, of course, you have a Siamese cat, which is arguably the most vocal cat on the planet.

-In this article, we’ll discuss the reasons why your cat could be meowing excessively, as well as some solutions to consider.
+In this article, we’ll discuss why your cat could be meowing excessively, as well as some solutions to consider.

 Why Do Cats Meow?

-One thing is for sure; adult cats rarely use meowing to talk to one another.
+One thing is sure: adult cats, except queens and kittens, rarely use meowing to talk to one another.
 According to Professor Bjarne O. Braastad at the Norwegian University of Life Sciences (NMBU), adult cats do not meow at each other since meowing is a vocalization reserved for kittens and their mothers.

 So, why do adult cats meow at humans?
-The reason is absurdly simple—they are simply behaving as kittens towards their owners.
-It does make sense since you are essentially the cat’s “mother,” providing it with food, shelter, and protection.
+The reason is absurdly simple—they behave like kittens toward their owners.
+It makes sense since you are essentially the cat’s “mother,” providing food, shelter, and protection.

-According to Professor Bjarne, cats learned that humans react positively to meows as early as 10,000 years ago, and have since been using this vocalization to get you to do things for them.
-Interesting, huh?
-Who would have thought kitty to be a master manipulator?
+According to Professor Bjarne, cats learned that humans react positively to meows as early as 10,000 years ago and have since been using this vocalization to get you to do things for them.

 Nevertheless, meows can mean different things.
 You will notice that they have different tones.
 Therefore, by familiarizing yourself with the various meanings of a cat’s meows, you will be in a better position to curb the behavior as soon as it starts.
 Here are some of the different types of meows cats make: